-Practitioner Courses in Clinical Hypnotherapy, Coaching, NLP, EMDR and EFT
+Practitioner Courses in Clinical Hypnotherapy, Coaching, NLP, EMDR, EFT & Mindfulness

 I collect personal information from you as part of my enrolment process.
 In handling this information, I am bound by two sets of rules, the General Data Protection Regulations (GDPR) and my professional body’s code of ethics.
 This page will explain how these affect the way I work.

 My company, Annette Brown School of Hypnotherapy, Coaching, NLP, EMDR and EFT, is registered with the ICO https://ico.org.uk/ESDWebPages/Entry/A8270690

 - The information about you that I collect comes from you, via an enrolment form (either online or on paper)

 - You have no legal requirement to share information with me, but if you do not I will not be able to offer you a place on a course

 - The purpose of collecting personal information from you is to enable me to decide if I can offer you a place on one of my courses, to administer the course once you are enrolled, to enable me to invoice you and receive payment, and to sign you up for my monthly newsletter

 - The categories of data/information I collect include: your name and contact details, your learning and payment preferences, your medical history, and details of any criminal convictions

 - You give me permission to hold and use this information in line with these guidelines when you apply to come on the course.

 - I keep the information you give me for seven years after your graduation, which is the length of time suggested by my professional body and insurance company for client records: they don’t have separate advice for trainers